We Asked 200 People to Rate Every Rolex—Here’s What Surprised Us

 No model sparked a stronger negative reaction than the Land-Dweller.
 It earned the lowest score of any watch—an average rating of 5.97—and was mentioned by name in negative feedback more than any other model in the catalog.

-In a notable inversion, non-enthusiasts actually rated it higher (6.45) than enthusiasts did (5.84).
-The feedback highlights a few reasons why.
+In a notable inversion, non-enthusiasts actually rated it higher (6.53) than enthusiasts did (5.92).
+The qualitative feedback highlights a few reasons why.
 The name was a common target (“Land-Dweller name is lame and so is the watch”).
 But the more substantial critique was a perceived lack of Rolex identity.
 One comment captured the sentiment perfectly: “It seems unusual for Rolex to chase other brands’ style.
 This design looks similar to the Royal Oak or the Nautilus.”

-The rejection was not uniform across the board; it was heavily skewed by age.
-The model was most harshly judged by the youngest respondents and viewed more forgivingly—though still poorly—by the oldest.
+The rejection was not uniform across the board.
+Much like the three models prior, the Land-Dweller was most harshly judged by the youngest respondents and viewed more forgivingly—though still poorly—by the oldest.
+Here are some more comments on the new Land-Dweller:

 The 1908: Quietly Winning Over New Fans

-While the Land-Dweller was rejected for its perceived derivativeness, the Perpetual 1908 emerged as an unlikely winner by being precisely the opposite.
-The dress watch earned the highest score among non-enthusiasts (Non-enthusiast rating: 8.14) and created the largest "reverse gap" in the survey, with casuals rating it significantly higher than enthusiasts did (7.44).
+While the brand new Land-Dweller got the least love in our survey, the also-quite-new Perpetual 1908 emerged as an unlikely winner.
+The dress watch earned the highest score among non-enthusiasts (Non-enthusiast rating: 8.12) and created the largest "reverse gap" in the survey, with casuals rating it significantly higher than enthusiasts did (7.44).

 The qualitative feedback helps explain why.
 One respondent put it simply: “The 1908 is simple and beautiful.
 I love the band and the delicate look of the numbers and pointers.
 Truly a timeless design.”